 While studying art and literature in Florence, Italy, Temple St. Clair was tasked by her mother with setting an ancient coin in a jewel.
 With an artist’s eye and a love for storytelling, St. Clair quickly fell in love with the design of jewelry, and it became intertwined with her own story.

-“I am still learning to be a jewelry designer but I am a storyteller.”
+“I am still learning to be a jewelry designer but I am a storyteller.” - Temple St. Clair

-Temple St. Clair received a B.A. in Italian Studies from Smith College and a M. A. in Italian Renaissance Literature from Middlebury College.
-St. Clair was awarded the Hall of Fame Award for design in 2011 by the Accessories Council.
-In 2016, Temple St. Clair received the GEM Award for Jewelry Design, the industry’s most prestigious honor, for her work on The Golden Menagerie.
+With an explorer’s heart, St. Clair’s work displays her ongoing quest for the rarest stones in the world such as electric blue Brazilian Paraiba Tourmaline, fiery African Tsavorite, and her iconic Royal Blue Moonstone.
+A journey that has awarded her the Hall of Fame Award for design in 2011 by the Accessories Council, and the GEM Award for Jewelry Design, the industry’s most prestigious honor, for her work on The Golden Menagerie.